hflabs/suggestions-jquery/README.md

         * `paramName`: Default `query`.
 The name of the request parameter that contains the query.
         * `transformResult`: `function(response, originalQuery) {}` called after the result of the query is ready.
 Converts the result into response.suggestions format.
         * `autoSelectFirst`: if set to `true`, first item will be selected when showing suggestions.
 Default value `false`.
-        * `appendTo`: container where suggestions will be appended.
-Default value `body`.
-Can be jQuery object, selector or html element.
-Make sure to set `position: absolute` or `position: relative` for that element.
         * `token`: string token to authorize client.
+        * `usePreloader`: Boolean value indicating if animated preloader will be visible at the right side while waiting for server requests.
+Default value `true`.

 Suggestions instance has following methods: